Fred is Lost

 -

-First level showcased as a portfolio piece for time management/reaching deliverables
+First level showcased as a portfolio piece for time management and scope

 -